ChrisVelasco0312/tidal-exp/README.md

 TIDAL EXPERIMENTS
 -----------------

-This repository contains a collection of experiments and recipers for the TidalCycles live coding environment.
+This repository contains a collection of experiments and recipes for the TidalCycles live coding environment.